KitronikLtd/pxt-kitronik-move-motor/RadioControlTx.md

 Click and ``|Download|`` the code to the controller micro:bit.

 ### Transmitter Code Pause @unplugged
-Let's pause the transmitter code so its ready to test with the :MOVE Motor.
+We now have Transmitter code which can command forward and reverse.
 Next we need to adjust the reciever micro:bit code to accept the new commands sent over the radio.
 Click the OK button on the right editor and start work on the receiver code.
 Once that tutorial is complete, come back and click OK to get to the next stage.
 ![Right Arrow](https://KitronikLtd.github.io/pxt-kitronik-move-motor/assets/right-arrow.jpg)